 Review: You may have already read the award-winning Born a Crime, but I highly recommend listening to Noah read his work.
 He does the various accents from South Africa, making the audiobook much more enjoyable.
 I think listening to a memoir read by the author makes the story come to life in a way that is hard to replicate with the written word.
 Hearing about his difficult upbringing also made me appreciate his creative and entertaining show so much more.
 He makes us laugh while also making us think about race and racism in his native South Africa.
 Noah’s book has one of the best endings I’ve ever read.

-Nonfiction Audiobooks for Road Trips, Fountaindale Public Library
+Nonfiction Audiobooks for Road Trips

 The Anthropocene Reviewed: Essays on a Human-Centered Planet by John Green